 Using creamy milk resulted in a cloudy moonshine

 Purified moonshine is ready for consumption.
 Depending on the fat content of the milk used beverage might turn out slightly cloudy.
-In order to get rid of the cloudiness, you should filter the moonshine through charcoal (woody preferably) and cotton wool (filter paper).
+In order to get rid of the cloudiness, you should filter the moonshine through activated carbon and cotton wool (filter paper).

 After purification with skimmed milk

 Moonshine Purification with Milk and Distillation

 This method gives a great result and can be used with any high-quality milk.
 It’s eco-friendly and can be combined with other methods.

 Unfortunately, it also requires distillation which takes time.

 - Add 100 ml of fresh home milk per 1 liter of moonshine with 45-55% ABV.